Persecution of Muslims: Nazi Germany

 Nazi ideology's racial theories considered ethnic groups which were associated with Islam to be "racially inferior", particularly Arabs.

-During the Invasion of France, thousands of Muslims, both Arabs and sub-Saharan Africans, who were serving in French colonial units were captured by the Germans.
+During the invasion of France, thousands of Muslims, both Arabs and sub-Saharan Africans, who were serving in French colonial units were captured by the Germans.
 Massacres of these men were widespread, the most notable of these massacres was committed against Moroccans by Waffen-SS troops during the fighting which occurred around Cambrai, the Moroccans were killed in mass after they were driven from the outskirts of the city and surrendered.
-In Erquinvillers, another major massacre was committed against captured Muslim Senegalese troops by Wehrmacht and Waffen SS troops.

 During Operation Barbarossa, the Einsatzgruppen engaged in the mass execution of over 140,000 Soviet POWs, many of whom were killed because they had "Asiatic features".
 Civilian Muslim men were often mistaken for Jews and killed due to the fact that they had previously been circumsized.
 In 1942 in Amersfoort in the Netherlands, 101 Soviet Uzbek Muslim soldiers were massacred by Nazi Germans after they were forced into a concentration camp and displayed to the local Dutch people as proof the Soviets were made out of "untermenschen".

 Various Muslim ethnic groups were targeted for extermination, such as the Turkmens.